In this article:

 To successfully treat vaginal odor, you must first understand what is causing it and then adopt a treatment approach that specifically targets the underlying cause.

-Thus, self-treating foul vaginal smell with various home remedies and other nonprescription methods without addressing the root cause will only provide temporary relief at best.
+Thus, self-treating foul vaginal smell with various home remedies and other nonprescription methods without addressing the root cause will only provide temporary relief at best, unless combined with doctor-prescribed medical treatment.

 Certain home remedies can even end up exacerbating your condition.
-So, it is best to err at the side of caution and consult a doctor before trying out a new remedy.
+So, it is best to err on the side of caution and consult a doctor before trying out a new remedy.

 In one study, 35 women with different sexual preferences and a history of recurrent bacterial vaginosis tried various home remedies and self-help therapies.

-The interventions included douching, taking salt or vinegar baths, and the topical and oral administration of yogurt and garlic to relieve their symptoms and eliminate the vaginal malodor that is characteristic of bacterial vaginosis.
-However, most of them failed to register any significantly positive outcomes.
-(3)
+The interventions included douching, (2) taking salt or vinegar baths, and topical and oral administration of yogurt and garlic to relieve their symptoms and eliminate the vaginal malodor that is characteristic of bacterial vaginosis.

 - It becomes unusually strong, offensive, or noticeable.